What the Russia-Ukraine war means for the average American: Here are 3 common questions, explained

 So far, the war has resulted in hundreds of civilian deaths and injuries, regular shelling of major cities and intense firefights between Russian soldiers and Ukrainian defense forces, which have seen an influx of civilian volunteers.
 More than 2 million people have fled Ukraine, with refugees entering neighboring countries in a growing humanitarian crisis.

-Russian President has claimed 's goal is the "demilitarization" of Ukraine, but there is little evidence to support any claims of aggression on Ukraine's part.
+Russian President Vladimir Putin has claimed Russia's goal is the "demilitarization" of Ukraine, but there is little evidence to support any claims of aggression on Ukraine's part.
 Most experts believe Russia's end goal likely involves removing Ukraine's current pro-Western, democratic government — led by President Volodymyr Zelenskyy — and installing a pro-Russian regime in its place.

 The rapidly unfolding situation has prompted some common questions: What will the war's economic effects mean for you?
 Is the U.S. going to send troops into Russia or Ukraine?
 And how might it all end?